 Challenge number Detail of challenge 1 Assessment data shows that there is a gap between disadvantaged and non-disadvantaged pupils at Key Stage 2 in reading, writing and maths.
 This gap varies significantly between cohorts.
-2 Assessment and observation shows there is an attainment gap between disadvantaged and non-disadvantaged achieving Greater Depth in reading and maths in Year 3 and 5.
-3 Assessment and feedback identify that disadvantaged pupils in Years 3, and 5 perform less well maths.
+2 Assessment and observation shows there is an attainment gap between disadvantaged and non-disadvantaged achieving Greater Depth in reading and maths in Year 4 and 6.
+3 Assessment and feedback identify that disadvantaged pupils in Years 4, and 6 perform less well maths.
 Within these groups, there is a significant cross over with quite complex SEND meaning that access to the age-appropriate curriculum is required.
-4 In Years 3 and 5 there is a significant difference in the number of greater depth writers between disadvantaged and non-disadvantaged.
+4 In Years 4 and 6 there is a significant difference in the number of greater depth writers between disadvantaged and non-disadvantaged.

 5 Average attendance across all pupils remains above the national average however there continues to be a reduced rate for pupils who are disadvantaged.
+The gap has narrowed since last year.
 6 Data collected on parental engagement with parents' evening, email communication and attendance to wider parental events is lower for families of disadvantaged families compared to non-disadvantaged.